Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNetCoreLatest/readme.txt

    ===========
    DESCRIPTION
    ===========
-   WebMarkupMin.AspNetCoreLatest contains one Middleware for ASP.NET Core 8 and 9 -
+   WebMarkupMin.AspNetCoreLatest contains one Middleware for ASP.NET Core 8, 9 and
-   `WebMarkupMinMiddleware`.
+   10 - `WebMarkupMinMiddleware`.

    =============
    RELEASE NOTES
    =============
-   Added support for the ASP.NET Core 8.0.21 and 9.0.10.
+   Added support for the ASP.NET Core 8.0.21, 9.0.10 and 10 RC 2.

    =============
    DOCUMENTATION